KieranBond/Anti-bot-sharp/README.md

 # Anti-bot
-A Discord bot made with the beautiful C# using [`Discord.Net`](https://github.com/discord-net/Discord.Net), made to be the Anti bot bot.
+A Discord bot made with the beautiful language called C# using [`Discord.Net`](https://github.com/discord-net/Discord.Net), made to be the Anti bot bot.

 # Setup